 Italy's 5 Star Movement says Leonardo CEO should resign after Monte dei Paschi ruling

-MILAN, Oct 16 (Reuters) - Italy's ruling 5-Star Movement called on the head of defence and aerospace group Leonardo LDOF.MI to step down after he was found guilty of false accounting in his previous role as chairman of Banca Monte dei Paschi di Siena.
+MILAN, Oct 16 (Reuters) - Italy's ruling 5 Star Movement called on the head of defence and aerospace group Leonardo LDOF.MI to step down after he was found guilty of overseeing false accounting in his previous role as chairman of Banca Monte dei Paschi di Siena.
 BMPS.MI

-"In light of the conviction, we expect that Alessandro Profumo will resign as CEO of Leonardo in the interests of the company," a message on a 5-Star twitter account said.
+"In the light of the conviction, we expect that Alessandro Profumo will resign as CEO of Leonardo in the interest of the company," a message on a party twitter account said.

-Leonardo, formerly known as Finmeccanica, backed Profumo on Thursday, saying "conditions did not exist" for him to resign.
-Shares in the state-controlled group, in which the Treasury holds a 30% stake, dropped 3.7% in early trading in Milan.
+Leonardo backed Profumo on Thursday, saying "conditions did not exist" for him to resign.

-(Reporting by Stefano Bernabei; writing by James Mackenzie; editing by Sabina Suzzi and Crispian Balmer)
+(Reporting by Stefano Bernabei; writing by James Mackenzie; editing by Sabina Suzzi)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.